KaveriBridge/science/11th/biology/biomolecules.md

 * However, many of them are useful to ‘human welfare’ (e.g., rubber, drugs, spices, scents and pigments).
 * Some secondary metabolites have ecological importance.
 * In the later chapters and years you will learn more about this.

+## 9.10 METABOLIC BASIS FOR LIVING

+### Metabolic pathway
+* A metabolic pathway is a series of chemical reactions in a cell that build and breakdown molecules for cellular processes.

+### Anabolic and Catabolic pathways
+* Anabolic pathways synthesize molecules and require energy.
+Example - Assembly of a protein.
+* Catabolic pathways break down molecules and produce energy.
+Example - Breakdown of glucose to lactic acid in cells
+* Enzymes facilitate these chemical reactions.

+### Glycosis
+* Glucose to lactic acid
+### ATP
+* Adenosine Triphosphate (ATP).
+* Living organisms store energy in the bonds of ATP
+* They use this bond energy for work, when needed.